ABoUT THE LITURGISTS

 Michael Gungor is one half of Gungor, and is a co-host of The Liturgists Podcast.
 Michael is a Grammy nominated musician and composer who lives in Los Angeles, California.
 He leads the musical collective Gungor with his wife Lisa Gungor and is a co-founder of The Liturgists with Mike McHargue ('Science Mike').

-Mike McHargue (better known as Science Mike) is an author, podcaster, and speaker who travels the world helping people understand the science of life's most profound and mundane experiences.
-His bestselling debut book, Finding God in the Waves, has helped thousands understand faith in the 21st century.
-Mike's the host of Ask Science Mike, and cohosts The Liturgists Podcast with his friend Michael Gungor.
-He's recently appeared before sold-out audiences in New York, Chicago, and London, and is a frequent contributor to RELEVANT magazine, Storyline, BioLogos, and The Washington Post.
+Mike McHargue (known to listener’s around the world as Science Mike) is an author, podcaster, and speaker who travels the world helping people understand the science of life's most profound and mundane experiences.
+His bestselling debut book, Finding God in the Waves, has helped tens of thousands of people navigate faith transitions.
+Mike's the host of the weekly podcast Ask Science Mike, and co-founded The Liturgists.
+Mike’s next book You are a Miracle (and a Pain in the Ass) comes out on April 28, 2020.

-Mike lives in Los Angles, CA with his wife, Jenny, and two daughters.
+Mike lives in Los Angeles, CA with his wife Jenny, his daughters Madison and Macey, and their beloved dog, Ruby.